blockbridge/blockbridge-docker-volume/README.md

 The volume name `busybox-demo` is the unique volume name.
 This name must match the configuration file name in `/bb/env`, and is considered a unique volume to Docker.

+NOTE: the very first volume you use with the volume driver set to `blockbridge` may take slightly longer to load.
+This is due to images that don't yet exist locally being pulled down from Docker.

 After `busybox` loads, the volume is mounted on `/data` in the container:
 ````
 # df /data